 Even so, your Internet strategy should include two elements to discourage freeloaders:

-to keep your ad from being seen by users who are searching for free or cheap services.
+- Use negative keywords to keep your ad from being seen by users who are searching for free or cheap services.
 For example, add "-free, -cheap" to your keyword list.
 For most businesses, it's a good idea to add "-sex, -porn, -nude" as well.
 (See more guidelines for B2B sites.)